uwejacobs/owm-weather/readme.txt

 Developers have access through custom templates to the raw Open Weather Map data - converted to the selected measurement system, time format, and zone - to build a completely customized layout.
 A built-in debug template shows all options, data, and generated Html snippets.

 = Shortcode Placement =
-Use in content and/or sidebar, or as a widget on the admin dashboard.
+Use via Gutenberg block, as a widget or via shortcode in content and/or sidebar.
 Multiple completely different kinds of Weather can be shown on the same page.

 = Weather Location =
 The worldwide location can be specified by the OWM city id (available for over 200,000 cities), the city/country name via dynamic search, the zip code, the latitude/longitude, or the IP address of the user (geolocation).